open-contracting-extensions/ocds_lots_extension/README.md

 Where the bid extension is also in use, each bid can also declare its related lots.

+## Lot Status and Tender Status

+The core OCDS field `tender.status` is meant to represent the status of the tendering procedure as a whole.
+As such, if **at least one lot** is awarded or successful, the `tender.status` will be 'complete'.
+Otherwise, if **all** lots are unsuccessful, it is 'unsuccessful'.
+Finally, if all lots are cancelled, the `tender.status` is 'cancelled'.
+Prior to there being a result for all lots, 'planning', 'planned' and 'active' codes are used as usual.

 ## Worked example

 A tender is issued for consultancy in the development of a new public building.
 This might include items for: